aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

        goto loop
        ```

- 10. Switch back ot the Log Analytics blade and re-run the query.
+ 10. Switch back to the Log Analytics blade and re-run the query.
 You might need to wait a few minutes for data to be collected and re-run the query again.

 > **Results:** You used a Log Analytics workspace to configure data sources and query logs.